melonTree68/melontree68.github.io/_tabs/about.md

   - [ ] Deep Learning
   - [ ] Reinforcement Learning

-*Well, from the task list above, it seems that I am a complete idiot ...*
+*Well, from the task list above, it seems that I am a complete idiot...*

 ## Grades

-Core average score: 94.58 (rank: 1/62).\\
+Core average score: 94.58 (rank: 1/66).\\
 8 major-related courses (out of a total of 9) were completed with scores of 95+.\\
 Mathematical Analysis I & II (Honors) were both completed with scores of 100.